-The long standing based RAF 612 Volunteer Gliding Squadron disbanded on 14 August 2016 as part of the drastic cut backs to existing gliding squadrons throughout the UK.
-612VGS was one of the most productive units in the UK, bringing larget numbers of cadets up to solo gliding standard, as well as winning the Queens Award for Voluntary Service.
+The long-standing based RAF 612 Volunteer Gliding Squadron disbanded on 14 August 2016 as part of the drastic cutbacks to existing gliding squadrons throughout the UK.
+612VGS was one of the most productive units in the UK, bringing large numbers of cadets up to solo gliding standard, as well as winning the Queens Award for Voluntary Service.
 The disbandment of the unit marked the last permanent RAF link to Abingdon and the station's flying operations.